Truncated Nonsmooth Newton Multigrid for phase-field brittle-fracture problems, with analysis: Discretization and the algebraic increment potential

 \section{Discretization and the algebraic increment potential}

 We use a fully implicit discretization in time, and Lagrange finite elements for discretization in space.
-Note that time discretizations using a local energy history field~\cite{miehe+hofacker+welschinger10} are typically only semi-implicit (cf. Section~\ref{sec:H_field}).
 By using a fully implicit time discretization we retain the variational structure of the problem.
-Most of this chapter is spent investigating the properties of the increment functional.
+Most of this section is spent investigating the properties of the increment functional.